 Amnesty Internation deputy director in African said that the men "were arbitrarily arrested, tortured and then subjected to an unfair trial."

 The nine men were hanged in front of Taha's relative in Khartoum.
 The men were subjected to extreme torture and any confession extracted out of the men is seen by critics as inadmissible.

-The office of the Board of directors for the U.S.-based Bor County Development Association ...
+The office of the Board of directors for Bor South Development Association Inc. in the United Sta...

 Today In History - Ten years ago today, Africa and the world witnessed the signing of the Comprehensive Peace Agreement (CPA), which forma...